 Budget and Dues Structure

 The outgoing board shall establish the budget for the next year before the end of their term on May 31st.
 Once the membership revenue for the current year has been established (after the late fee deadline has passed) the budget shall be reviewed and updated, if necessary, to take into account actual membership funds available.

 Section 2: Determination of Annual Dues

-Dues will be based on the operating expenses such as the cost of the website, and dues to maintain membership in the state CHEF organization.
+Dues will be based on the operating expenses such as the cost of the website, events, and activities.

 Section 3: Fiscal Year

 The membership and fiscal year shall be from June 1 to May 31 of each calendar year Section 4: Collection of Dues Dues will be paid by NHEA member families directly to the treasurer.

 Upon the recommendation of the Board of Directors and a majority vote of the membership present at a special meeting for the purpose of dissolution, this organization may be dissolved and its activities closed.
 A notice of special meeting for dissolution must be distributed to all current members 30 days prior to the meeting date.